erickzanardo/gifrecorder/README.md

 gifrecorder stop
 ```

-Your gif in be saved on your home, under the name of animation.gif
+Your gif will be saved on your home, under the name of animation.gif

 ## Depdencies